 Changes of Assumptions-Changes of assumptions reflect the effects of changes in the long-term bond rate, the mortality rate, and the healthcare cost trend rate.
-The long-term bond rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date, which decreased from 2.45% as of June 30, 2020 to 1.92% at June 30, 2021.
-Mortality rates were updated to rates based on the sex-distinct and job-category-specific headcount-weighted Pub-2010 Public Retirement Plans Mortality Tables for employees and health retirees, and then adjusted for mortality improvements with Scale MP-2020 mortality improvement scaled on a generational basis.
-Finally, the healthcare cost trend rate has an initial rate of 4.40% decreasing to an ultimate rate of 3.78%.
+The long-term bond rate is based on the Fidelity Municipal Go AA 20-Year Bond rate as of the measurement date, which increased from 3.69% as of June 30, 2023 to 3.86% at June 30, 2024.
+Mortality rates were updated to rates based on the sex-distinct and job-category-specific headcount-weighted Pub-2010 Public Retirement Plans Mortality Tables for employees and health retirees, and then adjusted for mortality improvements with Scale MP-2021 mortality improvement scaled on a generational basis.
+Finally, the healthcare cost trend rate has an initial rate of 4.50% decreasing to an ultimate rate of 4.04%.